-- Pupils will be given the opportunity to publish projects, artwork or school work on the TIPS website in accordance with clear policies and approval processes regarding the content that can be loaded to the school's website. - The website will be securely maintained to ensure that there is no content that compromises the safety of students or staff. - Personal student information, including home address and contact details, will be omitted from school web pages. - The school website will avoid publishing the first name and last name of individuals in a photograph. - The school will ensure that the image files are appropriately named and will not use pupils' names in image file names or ALT tags if published on the web. - Pupils will continue to own the copyright on any work published.
+- Pupils will be given the opportunity to publish projects, artwork or school work on the TIPS website in accordance with clear policies and approval processes regarding the content that can be loaded to the school's website. - The website will be securely maintained to ensure that there is no content that compromises the safety of students or staff.

+- A teacher will coordinate the publication of student work. - Personal student information, including home address and contact details, will be omitted from school web pages. - The school website will avoid publishing the first name and last name of individuals in a photograph. - The school will ensure that the image files are appropriately named and will not use pupils' names in image file names or ALT tags if published on the web. - Pupils will continue to own the copyright on any work published.

-15. MOBILE PHONE POLICY
+13. MOBILE PHONE POLICY